AnishS04/CS4375_Term_Project/README.md

 </div>

-# NumPy LSTM (from scratch) for AAPL Price Forecasting
+# LSTM From Scratch: Predicting Time Series Stock Prices

 ## Overview
 This project implements a **from-scratch LSTM in NumPy** (no deep-learning libraries) to forecast the **next day’s closing price** of AAPL from recent history.